7EIGHT5

 Harrison Brent

-Harrison is a photographer/videographer from the Hays area.
+Harrison is a photographer/videographer in the Kansas City area.
 After spending years in the video production world, he turned his sights to the local music scene in Hays and began capturing the moments on stage for the local artists.
+After some years in his hometown, Harrison has relocated to the Kansas City area to continue pursuing the dream.
+Currently he is working in IT for a small company in the West Bottoms.
 Along with concert photography, Harrison has directed music videos for local artists Jordan Rome and Lawrence-based Horned Wolf.

 Related Posts